Factbox: Key facts on Taiwan-China relations ahead of Taiwan elections

-(Reuters) - Taiwan goes to the polls next Saturday to elect a new president and parliament.
+TAIPEI (Reuters) - Taiwan goes to the polls on Saturday to elect a new president and parliament.
 China, which considers Taiwan merely a Chinese province and part of its territory, will be watching the outcome closely.

 Following are key facts on ties between Taiwan and China: